AjinkyaBhutkar98/RailwayHub/README.md

-# 🚆 RailConnect (Spring Boot Railway Reservation System)
+# 🚆 RailwayHub (Spring Boot Railway Reservation System)

-RailConnect is a **Spring Boot–based monolithic web application** inspired by the IRCTC platform.
+RailwayHub is a **Spring Boot–based monolithic web application** inspired by the IRCTC platform.
 It provides an end-to-end railway reservation experience, allowing users to **register, authenticate securely, browse train schedules, book tickets, upload profile images, make payments, and cancel reservations** with ease.

 The system is designed with modern backend practices, making it both **developer-friendly** and **production-ready**.